 ** Transport layer is operated by the Operating System.
 It is a part of the OS and communicates with the Application Layer by making system calls.

 Transport Layer is called as Heart of OSI model.

 5. Session Layer (Layer 5) :

-This layer is responsible for establishment of connection, maintenance of sessions, authentication and also ensures security.
+This layer is responsible for the establishment of connection, maintenance of sessions, authentication, and also ensures security.

 The functions of the session layer are :

-- Synchronization : This layer allows a process to add checkpoints which are considered as synchronization points into the data.
-These synchronization point help to identify the error so that the data is re-synchronized properly, and ends of the messages are not cut prematurely and data loss is avoided.
+- Synchronization: This layer allows a process to add checkpoints which are considered synchronization points into the data.
+These synchronization points help to identify the error so that the data is re-synchronized properly, and ends of the messages are not cut prematurely and data loss is avoided.